Scammers who want your super

 seem like a great idea.
 But if you agree to it you could end up in

-except in very limited circumstances.
-Don't be tempted to accept an
+earliest) is illegal except in very limited circumstances.

-illegal offer.
-Find out how super scams operate so you can protect
+Here we explain how super scams operate so you can protect your

 How super scams operate

-The scammers say they can withdraw your super or move it to a 'self-managed super fund' so you can
+The scammers say they can withdraw your super or move it to a self-managed super fund (SMSF)

-pay off your debts or use the money for something you really
+so you can pay off your debts or use the money for something you

 Once your super has been withdrawn or transferred, the scammer

 then takes a large commission or may even steal the entire

 By agreeing to the scam, you risk losing your hard-earned